-- 2. Open the Recovery Cylinder Vapor Port. - Make sure to completely open the Recovery Cylinder valve to prevent "output restrictions" (See Tip #1, Page 14). - 3.
-Turn on the G1Single.
+2. Open both valves on the G5Twin and open the Recovery Cylinder Vapor Port.

+Make sure to completely open the Recovery Cylinder valve to prevent "output restrictions" (See Tip #1, Page 14).

+- 3. Turn on the G5Twin.
 The compressor and fan should start. - 4.
 Slowly open the Valve Core Removal Tool ball valve on the liquid port.